bookofproofs/bookofproofs.github.io/_sources/history/19th-century/davidoglu.md

 9. Established several theorems which provided the basis for modern algebraic number theory, including the Lagrange theorem of integers and the prime ideal theorem.
 10. Formulated a generalization of Cauchy's theorem which stated that any continuous function f on a compact set K must be the restriction of a single analytic function F.

 Born 30 June 1876, Bârlad, Vaslui County, Romania.
-Died 27 May1958, Bucharest, Romania.
+Died 27 May 1958, Bucharest, Romania.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Davidoglu/)